Winter in Gulf Shores: Escape to Alabama With These Tips

 Local Dining and Fresh Food

 Ever visited a top-rated restaurant and waited an hour for a table?
 Then felt rushed to order, eat and pay?
 This is common during tourist-heavy seasons, but not during winter in Gulf Shores.
-Because it’s the off-season, guests are welcome to sit, relax and relish every bite.
+It’s the off-season, so guests are welcome to relax and relish every bite.
 Plus, there’s fresh seafood.

 Spend winter in Gulf Shores, Orange Beach or Fort Morgan.
 Book an Alabama beach vacation rental.